Doubleaai/bank-marketing-analysis/README.md

 ---

 ## Ethical Considerations

-- No personally identifiable information (PII) is present.
+- No personally identifiable information (PII) is present in the dataset.
-- Bias awareness: Job, age, and education-based targeting could unintentionally cause discrimination.
-Recommendations will be reviewed for fairness.
+- **Bias Awareness:**
+  Features such as job, age, and education may reflect or reinforce societal biases.
+Care was taken to ensure that model recommendations do not unfairly target or exclude protected groups.
+- **Fairness Checks:**
+  Model performance was reviewed across key demographic groups (e.g., age bands, job types) to identify any disparities in prediction accuracy or false positive/negative rates.
+- **Responsible Use:**
+  All insights and recommendations are intended to support ethical marketing practices and comply with relevant regulations (e.g., GDPR).

 ---